Echo108471/MonkeyTrenchOffense/ProjectDocumentTemplate.md

 # External Code, Ideas, and Structure #

-If your project contains code that: 1) your team did not write, and 2) does not fit cleanly into a role, please document it in this section.
-Please include the author of the code, where to find the code, and note which scripts, folders, or other files that comprise the external contribution.
-Additionally, include the license for the external code that permits you to use it.
-You do not need to include the license for code provided by the instruction team.

-If you used tutorials or other intellectual guidance to create aspects of your project, include reference to that information as well.

 - The intellectual guidance we used was more along the lines of the idea for our game coming from a unique twist on an established and well known game, Bloons Tower Defense, which is apparent from our game title intentially being an inverse of it.
 We definitely did have many unique elements to our game like the format not being a tower defense game at all since you are playing as the Bloon now it is akin to a Bullet Hell style game or even a Dungeon Crawler to an extent, and we also implemented some of our own unique powerups like the Beast Bloon and Black-Hole Bloon, so there was definitely independent thinking put into the game while using BTD as a baseline.
+- We looked at the Godot documentation for guidance in how to implement our vision for the game in code and consulted online forums like Reddit, Stack Exchange, and the Godot Forums for debugging difficult errors that arose (usually through Google searching the error message).

 # Main Roles #